aryavorskiy/LatticeModels.jl/docs/src/lattice_arrays.md

 julia> @on_lattice X * sin(Y)
 50×50 LatticeOperator with inner type Matrix{Float64}
-on Basis with 2-dimensional internal phase space on 25-site square lattice on 5×5 macro cell
+on Basis with 2-dimensional internal phase space on 25-site square lattice on 5×5 macrocell
 ```

 !!! warning